SumitAnand1/AI-Agents/README.md

 # MedicalAgent — Azure AI Foundry Medical Research Agent (POC)

-**MedicalAgent** is a proof-of-concept project that demonstrates calling an Azure AI Foundry Agent from Python and integrating a Wikipedia serach as a tool for medical term lookups.
+**MedicalAgent** is a proof-of-concept project that demonstrates calling an Azure AI Foundry Agent from Python and integrating a Wikipedia search as a tool for medical term lookups.
 It shows how to handle the agent lifecycle (threads, runs, `requires_action`) and how to confirm whether an answer came from the LLM itself.

 ---